mocra/fmdb-migration-manager/README.markdown

 Thanks to [Gus Mueller](http://gusmueller.com/) for writing [FMDB](http://gusmueller.com/blog/archives/2008/06/new_home_for_fmdb.html).
 A version of it is included in this project to allow the tests to be executed, and it is a dependency of this project.

+Thanks to the [Ruby on Rails](http://www.rubyonrails.org/) web framework which introduced the idea and syntax for database schema migrations.
+The implementation of versioned migrations in this project lends heavily from as many syntactical ideas as possible.
+The differences between the Ruby and Objective-C languages were the reason for any API distinctions.

 ## License